Master of Social Work

 SW478: Social Work Practice in Healthcare

 The course focuses on knowledge and skills essential for practice in health care settings including: understanding psycho-social influences on illness and the disease process; clinical analysis of problems, such as ethical dilemmas or end of life issues; the need to respond quickly in a fast moving system; knowledge in the scientific advances in health care as well as alternative therapies; intervening in multiple systems and the need to approach a situation from both macro and micro perspectives.
 Practice skills include rapid assessment tools, brief focused treatment, and "care mapping" strategies for a range of acute and chronic health issues across the life span.
 Course format includes students' case materials, live patient interviews, and guest lecturers.
-Prerequisite SW421B.
+Prerequisites: SW401A; SW411A; SW421A or concurrent enrollment.
 This course meets the requirements for a clinical practice elective.

 SW482: Domestic Violence and Family Welfare